-With the new school year upon us, it’s easy to get lost in the endless to-dos of shopping for back-to-school supplies, buying new clothes, and making sure your little one is good and prepped for that first-day-of-school separation anxiety.
-But, in the hustle of the moment, we’re often not thinking about the entire goal behind back-to-school – to raise curious and avid learners and, in turn, effectively support your child’s learning at home.
+With the new school year upon us, it’s easy to get lost in the endless to-dos: shopping for school supplies, buying new clothes, and ensuring your little one is prepped for that first-day-of-school separation anxiety.
+But, in the hustle of the moment, we’re often not thinking about the entire goal behind back-to-school: to raise curious and avid learners and, in turn, effectively support your child’s learning at home.

-As parents, we want our children to be thirsty for knowledge in an organic way, but managing and developing a love of learning in a society that promotes a “win” mentality, values competition, and is full of comparison is not easy.
+As parents, we want our children to be thirsty for knowledge in an organic way.
+But, managing and developing a love of learning—in a society that promotes a “win” mentality—is not easy.
 Kids, like adults, are all different.
 They learn in different ways and appreciate different things.
-With a government that seems removed from how children actually learn, our schools may be unfairly pushed to subject students to age-inappropriate expectations and standards.
+With a government that seems removed from how children actually learn, our schools may be pushed to subject students to inappropriate expectations for their age.
 It’s easy for kids to feel discouraged.

-Books have this magical quality about them – they can take us anywhere.
-Valuing reading and books in your home is one of the best things you can do for your kids.
-Not only is it an awesome activity for quiet time, but surrounding them with a variety of books will ensure their minds grow to be open, appreciative, and curious.
-Books can provide the information they crave, and also stretch their imaginations and sense of wonder regarding the world.
+Valuing reading and having books in your home is one of the best things you can do for your kids.
+First of all, it’s an excellent activity for quiet time.
+In addition, surrounding them with a variety of books will ensure their minds grow to be open, appreciative, and curious.
+Books have this magical quality about them—they can take us anywhere.
+They can provide the information kids crave, stretching their imaginations and sense of wonder.

-It’s true that we won’t always be able to have a say in the company our kids keep, and so, it’s important to teach them to be aware of the people around them in a non-judgemental way when they are young.
-Being able to decipher between fact and opinion is not only integral to building confidence and a positive, loving mindset, but also necessary in lifelong learning (and, as we see now, not being able to decipher between the two can cause an incredible amount of harm in our society).
+We won’t always be able to choose the company our kids keep.
+So, it’s important to teach them to be aware of the people around them—in a non-judgmental way—when they are young.
+The ability to decipher facts and opinions is integral to building confidence and a positive, loving mindset.
+It’s also a necessary skill in lifelong learning.

-Help your children learn the skills to think critically about their friends and their opinions, be able to stand up for themselves and others, and always regard others’ opinions with curiosity instead of as truth.
-Learning is something we do to develop our own personal growth, and though we learn so much from others, we need to maintain a certain mindset in order to do so.
-It’s not as easy to remain open and appreciative if the people around us are negative and judgemental.
+Help your children learn the skills they need to think critically about their friends and their opinions.
+Give them the tools to stand up for themselves and others.
+Teach them to always regard others’ opinions with curiosity instead of taking them as truth.
+Learning is something we do to develop our personal growth.
+Though we learn so much from others, we need to maintain a certain mindset to do so.

-3. Keep A List Of Things To Explore
+4. Keep a List of Things to Explore

 This is especially helpful for parents like me who want to do everything with their kids but can’t always keep track of those things.
-This list can encompass anything – places your kids want to see, processes they want to learn about, subjects they’d like to explore, foods they want to try.
+This list can encompass anything: places your kids want to see, processes they wish to learn about, subjects they’d like to explore, and foods they want to try.

-Break this list up into attainable sections: books to check out from the library that explains certain topics, local trips you can take, foods to buy or try, and big bucket list items (like seeing a volcano).
-It might take time to check things off the list, but that’s very okay.
-What’s more important is garnering this deep appreciation of the world in your children, while assuring them that their learning interests the are of utmost value and definitely worth exploring.
+Break this list up into attainable sections: books to check out from the library, local trips you can take, foods to try, and big travel-bucket-list items like seeing a volcano.
+Although it might take time to check things off the list, that’s OK.
+Above all, it’s important to garner this deep appreciation of the world in your children.
+Simultaneously, you are assuring them that their interests are worth exploring.
 No subject is too big or too small if it’s something they want to learn.

-Children often think that adults have all of the answers and know all of the things, which is obviously not true.
+Children often think that adults have all the answers and know all of the things, which is not true.
 So, admit it.
-When you don’t know something, say so, and then find the answer together with your kids.
-Show them what learning looks like, how and where to find knowledge, and why it’s important to keep learning.
+When you don’t know something, say so.
+Then, find the answer together with your kids.
+Show them what learning looks like, how and where to find knowledge, and why it’s essential to keep learning.
 Recognize your errors and admit your mistakes.
-And, when they rattle off a random fact that you may or may not have already known, marvel in the fact that they’ve taught you something.
-Encourage the thought that learning does not come from one place; we can learn from everything, every place, every experience, and every kind of person.
+And, when they rattle off a random fact that you may not have known, marvel at the fact that they’ve taught you something.
+Encourage the idea that learning does not come from one place.
+We can learn from everything: every place, every experience, and every kind of person.

 As parents, we don’t always know the language to use when encouraging our kids.
 “Good job!” and “Great effort!” tends to come rolling out of our mouths because we’re too exhausted to come up with anything else.
-But, what we say to our children in terms of their learning can do a lot to build their confidence in the learning process.
+But what we say to our children can do a lot to build their confidence in the learning process.

 - “Wow, you really practiced that, and look how you’ve improved.”